 Traditional Vietnamese food is known for its balance of fresh ingredients, intense flavors, and ease of cooking and preparation.
 Each dish is rich in history and represents a regional specialty.
 Many dishes vary depending on where you order them.
 These recipes have been passed down through families and communities in previous generations and are now daily staples.

 Below are the 10 best traditional Vietnamese dishes, most of which can be enjoyed just about any time of the day.
-Please use this list as a resource and inspiration for your Vietnam Local Packages.
+Please use this list as a resource and inspiration for your Vietnam Local Tour Packages.

 Pho (F-uh)